-Shohei Ohtani's 50th homer ball can be sold, judge says.
-Who gets cash? - Los Angeles Times
+Shohei Ohtani's 50th homer ball can be sold, judge says - Los Angeles Times

 Advertisement